mjstraughan/CubingHistory/docs/BlindfoldSolving/Techniques.md

 ]}
 />

-Soon after BH and 3-Style started gaining popularity, some in the community weren’t sure what they are supposed to do if their buffer piece gets solved at some point in the solve.
+Soon after BH and 3-Style started gaining popularity, some in the community weren’t sure what they were supposed to do if their buffer piece gets solved at some point in the solve.
 At the time, the answer was to break into a new cycle by unsolving the solved piece.
 However, some questioned the efficiency of unsolving pieces [4, 5, 6].
 This eventually led to a new line of thinking and the idea of switching to the use of a new buffer if the current one becomes solved [7].
 Due to the mentioned confusion as to how to handle a solved buffer piece, some, such as Rowe Hessler and Gianfranco Huanqui, even assumed from the start that they were supposed to switch to a new buffer position [8, 9].
 The first known video recorded use of this technique in competition is by Rowe Hessler in 2008 [10].

 <ImageCollage
 images={[